oscar-system/GAP_pkg/GAP_pkg_nconvex/README.md

 This is a generated Julia wrapper package for the GAP package NConvex 2022.09-01.

+## Usage

+Using NConvex in your Julia session for technical reasons requires two steps:

+    using GAP_pkg_nconvex
+    GAP_pkg_nconvex.load()

+This is necessary to deal with difference between how GAP and Julia resolve dependencies between packages.
+In addition, it allows passings arguments to load.
+For example:

+    GAP_pkg_nconvex.load(banner=true, onlyneeded=false)

 ## Issues

 Please report issues specific to this wrapper package at <https://github.com/oscar-system/GAP_pkg>.